zauberware/acceptcookies/README.md

-# acceptcookies - CraftCMS plugin + GoogleAnalytics
+# acceptcookies - Craft 2 CMS plugin + GoogleAnalytics
-CraftCMS plugin for a drop in cookie acceptor with GoogleAnalytics integration and loading of custom scripts
+Craft 2 plugin for a drop in cookie acceptor with GoogleAnalytics integration and loading of custom scripts

 ## Features